|

 (authorized and unauthorized) and lastly it provides specific

-information about a grand total of 393 vehicles, including their names,
+information about almost 400 vehicles, including their names,

 crews, and their donor vehicles (M35, M54, M37, etc.).
 Wow. |